rocky-linux/documentation/docs/guides/web/php.md

 ### Solid configuration of php pools

-It is essential, to optimize the quantity of requests which will be able to be served, to analyze the memory used by the php scripts and thus to optimize the maximum quantity of launched thread.
+It is essential, to optimize the quantity of requests which will be able to be served, to analyze the memory used by the php scripts and thus to optimize the maximum quantity of launched threads.

-First of all, we need to know the average amount of memory used by a PHP process, with the command :
+First of all, we need to know the average amount of memory used by a PHP process, with the command:

 ```
 while true; do ps --no-headers -o "rss,cmd" -C php-fpm | grep "pool www" | awk '{ sum+=$1 } END { printf ("%d%s\n", sum/NR/1024,"Mb") }' >> avg_php_proc; sleep 60; done